digital-blueprint/toolkit/packages/file-handling/README.md

     - example `<vpu-fileupload allowed-mime-types='*/*'></vpu-fileupload>` ... all file types (default)
 - `disabled` (optional): disable input control
     - example `<vpu-fileupload disabled>`
-- `decompress-zip` (optional): decompress zip file and queue the contained files
+- `decompress-zip` (optional): decompress zip file and queue the contained files (including files in folders)
     - example `<vpu-fileupload decompress-zip>`
+    - mime types of `allowed-mime-types` will also be checked for the files in the zip file

 ## Local development